cxzhangqi/kadlu/README.md

-# Welcome to the Ocean Soundscape Toolbox python package!
-(PyOST)
+# Welcome to PyOST, the Ocean Soundscape Toolbox python package!

-This package is currently under development, but will eventually contain a bunch of tools useful for modeling the underwater ocean soundscapes, for example:
+This package is under development, but will eventually contain a bunch of tools useful for modeling the underwater ocean soundscapes, for example: